BRAHMOS Supersonic Cruise Missile

 The cannisterised missile is capable of being launched vertically from underwater and had been successfully flight tested from a submerged platform.
 Deployment depends on the requirement of the Indian Navy or navies of friendly countries.

 The air launched version has been developed and has lesser weight and additional rear fins for aerodynamic stability during separation from the aircraft during launch.
 The missile has gone through complete cycle of ground trials.
 The required modifications in SU-30 MKI for interface with the missile launcher and integration with the weapon control of the aircraft are being carried out together with Indian Air Force and Sukhoi Design Bureau.
-Flight trials from Su-30MKI are planned by the end of 2015.
+Flight trials from Su-30MKI are planned during 2017.